NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8A(B)
   - Sand flip kick "lands" two frames later
   - Recovers 8 frames faster
-- 8B
-  - Ends significantly sooner
-  - Cannot do follow ups after Gaara lands
-- 8B(B) cannot be done upon landing on the ground
-- 5A
-  - Charge changed from 11f to 9f
-  - Uncharged moves slower with both orbs
-  - Single charge has only one move slower
-- 6A
-  - Appears 12 frames sooner
-  - Can be grabbed for the whole duration
-  - Recovers faster
-- 6A(A) extension added as chargeable 5A
-- 4A counter window improved
-- Act4A
-  - Is now a modified sand dive that appears lower and is unblockable
-  - Does less damage
-- 2A
-  - Comes out faster
-  - Can be grabbed
 - JA
   - Projectile has more stun
   - Air momentum only affects his upwards lift
-- RB
-  - Animation replaced with a flip kick
-  - RB(B) added
 - 5X hitbox appears 5 frames sooner
 - 2X
   - Comes out faster